 Here are some ideas for getting a good night’s sleep.

-Drinking alcohol at risky levels can result in a range of short-term harm.
+Drinking alcohol at risky levels can result in a range of short-term harms.

 Intoxication can cause an adverse hangover and ‘hangxiety‘ consequences.

-Injuries when intoxicated can be serious, resulting in head injury, broken bones and soft tissue injuries, and can place extra pressure on an already stretched health system.
+Injuries when intoxicated can be serious, including head injuries, broken bones and soft tissue injuries.

 Several serious chronic diseases are caused by consuming alcohol over the long term.

-Alcohol increases your risk of developing eight types of cancer.
+Alcohol increases your risk of developing eight types of cancer, particularly cancers of the mouth, throat, oesophagus, stomach, bowel, liver and breast.